REVIEW: WONDERLAND BATTLE OF THE BANDS @ UNDER HILL AND OVER HILL 9/28

 Review by Sophia Tierney

 The Wonderland Battle of the Bands brought together a great crowd of music-inclined Boston college kids under one Brookline church roof; I’m sure most for the first time.
 But on September 28, 2024, worship they did.
 There were five bands in all, each representing a different Boston school.
-Letters in June opened, followed by Uma Thermos, Ana Schon & the Reunion, Cherry Crises, and the night wrapped up with Hollow Earth.
+Letters in June opened, followed by Uma Thermos, Ana Schon & the Reunion, Cherry Crisis, and the night wrapped up with Hollow Earth.
 There was a diversity of sounds but a solid, positive energy throughout the battle.

 The first band was Letters in June, representing Boston College, which set a bright tone for the night.
 Olaf Konrad was on guitar and vocals, Aiden Joyce was on drums, and Alex Brown was on bass guitar.
 The three-piece band got the crowd moving, closing with an upbeat cover of “Good Good Things” by the Descendents.
 It was a tame set with majority covers, but the perfect lead-in to the rest of the bands.